-During the monitoring period, the Council conducted two intertidal surveys at four sites to assess the effect of discharges from the Outfall on intertidal communities.
-The surveys were undertaken near the peak of the dairy season in October-November 2020, and in the post-peak period, in March 2021.
+During the monitoring period, the Council conducted one intertidal survey at four sites to assess the effect of discharges from the Outfall on intertidal communities.
+The survey was undertaken in the post-peak period of the dairy season, from 31 January to 3 February 2022.